-Upload files in folders
+Upload files to folders

-Mediaflow detects if the files already exist.
+- Mediaflow checks if the files already exist.

-The metadata of the files is read.
+- The file metadata is read.

-Color profiles are extracted and saved.
+- Color profiles are extracted and saved.

-Faces are detected and matched (in the GDPR module).
+- Faces are detected and matched (in the GDPR module).

-Video files are adapted for streaming.
+- Video files are optimized for streaming.

 ℹ️ High-resolution originals